Andreas Skoglund

 Andreas Skoglund (born 22 March 2001) is a Norwegian Nordic combined skier.
+At the 2026 Winter Olympics, he won a gold medal in the team large hill.

+Career

 The Trondheim based athlete competed at the 2018 and 2019 World Junior Championships.
 In 2018 he won a bronze medal in the team event, whereas in 2019 he won the bronze medal in the 10 kilometre race and a silver medal in the team event.

-He made his FIS Nordic Combined World Cup debut in March 2019 in Holmenkollen, placing 37th.
+Skoglund made his FIS Nordic Combined World Cup debut in March 2019 in Holmenkollen, placing 37th.
 He collected his first World Cup points in December 2019 in Lillehammer with a 28th and a 16th place.

-He represents the sports club Molde og Omegn IF.
+Skoglund represents the sports club Molde og Omegn IF.

+Personal life

 His brother Aleksander Skoglund is also a competitive skier.